Best Putters for High Handicappers

 • Solid contact with plenty of weight behind the ball

-• One of the easiest putters in the world to align
+• One of the easiest putters to align

 • Excellent insert for soft, consistent feel to aid in finesse of putting